hamzaDev654/Product-Management/README.md

 ### Custom Hooks:
 To optimize code and ensure reusability, custom hooks are implemented, which simplifies complex logic and improves maintainability.

+### Integration with FakeStoreAPI:
+The project seamlessly connects to the FakeStoreAPI, allowing users to manage and display a wide range of products.
+This integration ensures real-time data updates and dynamic product management.

+### Search Functionality:
+Users can easily search for specific products by name or keyword.
+The search feature provides a quick and convenient way to locate items within the product inventory.

+### Category-based Filtering:
+Users can filter products by category, making it simple to narrow down their search and find products that match their preferences or needs.

+These features make the "Product Management System Mini Project" a powerful tool for efficiently managing and exploring a diverse product catalog.
+Users can quickly find, view, and organize products based on their preferences, creating a more user-centric and engaging experience.